-People who normally seek Third Party Coverage are those whose cars are old or no longer under a financing arrangement (e.g. hire purchase).
-Even though Third Party Cover comes with a cheaper price tag, older cars tend to be more accident-prone, which means it could end up costing more over the long run.
+People who normally seek this type of coverage are those whose cars are old or no longer under a financing arrangement (e.g. hire purchase).

-For those who are looking at Third Party Car Insurance, there might be a “premium load” which a driver has to bear.
+There might also be a “premium load” which a driver has to bear.
 The “premium load” is an extra amount added to the insurance premium to reflect a higher risk.
-Some insurance companies may require the driver to get other forms of insurance coverage (such as a Personal Accident Insurance) in order to secure a Third Party Policy.
-In order to improve your chance of getting a Third Party Cover, it is advisable to remain with one insurer for both motor and non-motor coverage, and maintain a good track record in all accounts.
+Some insurance companies may require the driver to get other forms of insurance coverage (such as a Personal Accident Insurance) in order to secure this policy.

-A Third Party, Fire and Theft policy is more affordable than a Comprehensive Cover, but pricier than a Third Party Cover.
+A Third Party, Fire and Theft policy costs more than a Third Party Cover.

-Essentially what this policy does is it protects you (i.e. the driver) against claims by a third party, be it bodily injuries or death, third-party property loss or damage caused by your vehicle.
+What this policy does is to protect you (i.e. the driver) against claims by a third party, be it bodily injuries or death, third-party property loss or damage caused by your vehicle.
 This is essentially the same as a Third Party Cover, but with the added coverage of damages from fire and theft of your vehicle.

 A Comprehensive Car Insurance package covers a wider range of protection, notably to both first and third parties (first party is you, the driver, while third party is everyone else).
-With a Comprehensive Cover, you basically enjoy the same coverage as in a Third Party, Fire and Theft policy, but with the added coverage of damages to your own vehicle (i.e. not just limited to fire and theft).
+With this type of policy, you basically enjoy the same coverage as in a Third Party, Fire and Theft policy, but with the added coverage of damages to your own vehicle (i.e. not just limited to fire and theft).

 In the car insurance industry, the standard practice for stolen vehicles or total loss claims is to compensate the policyholder based on the market value of the vehicle at the time of loss (or damage), or the sum agreed in the policy, whichever is lower.
 Some insurance companies however reimburse the policyholder based on an agreed car value specified in advance in an agreement with the policyholder, rather than the normal market or resale value.

-However, bear in mind that not everyone can obtain a Comprehensive Cover, as this policy is normally only available to vehicles that have not exceeded a certain age.
-It is generally advisable to obtain a Comprehensive Cover if you own a relatively expensive car, as the more valuable your car is, the more significant this policy package will be for the driver.
+This policy is normally only available to vehicles that have not exceeded a certain age.
+You should consider getting this type of policy if you own a relatively expensive car, as the more valuable your car is, the more significant this policy package will be for the driver.

-Note that in all three car insurance packages outline above, none of them provides protection to injury or death sustained by the driver or passenger of the policyholder.
+Note that in all three car insurance packages outlined above, none of them provides protection to injury or death sustained by the driver or passenger of the policyholder.